ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 ## Diagnostic computation

-After grouping and selecting data, we can read individual attributes such as the filename by looping over variables (line 89-93).
-Following this, we see the use of the function ``compute_diagnostic`` (line 94).
-Let's have a look at the definition of this function in line 43 where the analyses on the data is done.
+After grouping and selecting data, we can read individual attributes (such as filename) of each item.
+Here we have grouped the input data  by ``variables`` so we loop over the variables (line 89-93).
+Following this, is a call to the function ``compute_diagnostic`` (line 94).
+Let's have a look at the definition of this function in line 43 where the actual analysis on the data is done.

+Note that output from the ESMValCore preprocessor is in the form of NetCDF files.
 Here, ``compute_diagnostic`` uses
-[Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs an operation ``squeeze`` to remove any dimension of length one.
+[Iris](https://scitools-iris.readthedocs.io/en/latest/index.html) to read data from a netCDF file and performs an operation ``squeeze`` to remove any dimensions of length one.
 We can adapt this function to add our own analysis.
-As an example, here we want to calculate the bias toward the averege of the data as:
+As an example, here we calculate the bias using the average of the data using Iris cubes.

 ~~~python
 def compute_diagnostic(filename):